A collection of healthy Mexican food recipes including lightened up versions of favorites like tacos, taquitos, and enchiladas.

 Now that street-style tacos are popular, it’s reputation is starting to turn around and more traditional Mexican food is even easier to find.

 Of course, it’s also fun to make healthy Mexican recipes at home.
 I love finding ways to incorporate flavors like chipotle chiles, avocado, and lime into my recipes.
 I also love playing around with technique, and have discovered ways to lighten up some of my childhood Tex-mex favorites by baking them instead of frying and by making my own lower-sodium sauces (including this habanero hot sauce recipe.)

-Here are some of my favorite healthy Mexican food recipes:
+Here are some of my favorite healthy recipes for Mexican food:

 Baked Taquito Recipes

 Taquitos and flautas, tortillas rolled around meat or other fillings and fried until they’re super crispy, are delicious.
 I discovered that baked taquitos can be just as crispy as the traditional version, but have much less fat.
 Depending on what you choose to fill them with, bakes taquitos can actually be healthy!

 - These baked chicken flautas stuffed with chicken and spinach are one of my most popular recipes and get rave reviews.